-Wells Fargo & Company is a diversified, community-based financial services company with \$1.9 trillion in assets.
-Wells Fargo's vision is to satisfy our customers' financial needs and help them succeed financially.
-Founded in 1852 and headquartered in San Francisco, we provide banking, investments, mortgage, and consumer and commercial finance through 8,200 locations, 13,000 ATMs, digital (online, mobile and social), and contact centers (phone, email and correspondence), and we have offices in 42 countries and territories to support customers who conduct business in the global economy.
-With approximately 265,000 active, full-time equivalent team members, we serve one in three households in the United States.
-Wells Fargo & Company was ranked No. 26 on Fortune's 2018 rankings of America's largest corporations.
+Wells Fargo & Company is a diversified, community-based financial services company with \$1.89 trillion in assets.
+Founded in 1852 and headquartered in San Francisco, Wells Fargo provides banking, investment and mortgage products and services, as well as consumer and commercial finance, through 7,700 locations, more than 13,000 ATMs, digital (online, mobile and social), and contact centers (phone, email and correspondence), and has offices in 33 countries and territories to support customers who conduct business in the global economy.
+With approximately 262,000 active, full-time equivalent team members, Wells Fargo serves one in three households in the United States and ranked No. 29 on Fortune's 2019 rankings of America's largest corporations.
+Wells Fargo ranked fourth in assets and third in the market value of our common stock among all U.S. banks at March 31, 2019.